GLOBAL MARKETS-Democrat Senate win drives stocks higher, bonds lower | Business

 GLOBAL MARKETS-Democrat Senate win drives stocks higher, bonds lower

-Bonds nursed losses and stock markets rose on Thursday in anticipation of a big borrowing and big spending Democrat administration driving growth, following runoff elections that gave the party control of both houses of U.S. Congress.
-U.S. Treasuries had suffered their steepest selloff in months after Democrat victories in two Georgia races handed them narrow control of the Senate and the power to pass their agenda.
+Bonds nursed losses while stocks and commodities gained on Thursday in anticipation of a big borrowing and big spending Democrat administration driving growth, following runoff elections that gave the party control of U.S. Congress.
+U.S. Treasuries had suffered their steepest selloff in months after Democrat victories in two Georgia races handed them narrow control of the Senate, bolstering President-elect Joe Biden's power to pass his agenda.

-S&P 500 futures rose 0.6% and Nasdaq 100 futures rose 0.9% as markets seemed to shake off a late fade that pulled Wall Street indexes back from fresh record peaks when chaotic protests in Washington unnerved traders.
-MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.8% to just shy of a record high, led by a 2.6% jump by South Korea's chipmaker-heavy Kospi and a 1.8% gain by Australia's miner-and-bank heavy ASX 200.
+Risk sentiment was temporarily dampened by images of President Donald Trump's supporters storming Capitol Hill, but S&P 500 futures rose 0.6% and Nasdaq 100 futures rose 0.8% in the Asia session as order was restored.
+FTSE futures rose 0.4% and EuroSTOXX 50 futures rose 0.2%.
+Across Asia, big economically exposed stocks led gains.
+Chipmakers Samsung and SK Hynix drove South Korea's Kospi to a record high.
+Miners Rio Tinto and BHP surged to all-time peaks.

-The U.S. dollar also sank as the result became clearer because currency traders reckon that big and growing U.S. trade and budget deficits will weigh on the greenback.
+The U.S. dollar wallowed as the result became clearer because currency traders reckon big and growing U.S. trade and budget deficits will weigh on the greenback.
 The dollar struck an almost three-year low against the euro of $1.2349 and hovered near that level on Thursday.
-It also fell to multi-year troughs against the Aussie, kiwi and Swiss franc.
+It also languished near recent multi-year troughs against the Aussie, kiwi and Swiss franc.

 CAPITOL CHAOS, CHINA CRACKDOWN The exuberance was tempered by some selling in tech stocks, as investors expect the sector to face taxes and regulations, and by unsettling scenes of protesters storming the Capitol to disrupt certifying Donald Trump's electoral defeat.